KLVG-LD: History

 As a result of the end of analog broadcasting for low-power stations on July 13, 2021, "Fiesta Las Vegas" operators purchased K251BS (98.1 FM), a translator that could be fed by the HD Radio subchannel of another station (KLUC-FM) to air its programming.
 Following this, the channel subsequently rebranded as "Fiesta 98.1" and moved its operations to the new frequency.

 In February 2022, KGHD station owner Porras filed to convert the station to operations in the dual ATSC 3.0/FM mode in order to resume radio service, and on September 29, 2022, the station relaunched as "Area 87.7" under the call sign KGHD-LD, featuring a mix of dance, hip-hop and alternative.
 By November 18, the station switched to dance full time and rebranded as "Acid 87.7".
 On July 20, 2023, an FCC "Report and Order" included this station as one of 13 "FM6" stations allowed to continue to operate an FM radio broadcast, as a "ancillary or supplementary" service.

 On October 6, 2023, at 5 p.m., the format, management, and staff of KGHD was transferred to KHYZ as "Vibe 99.7"; on October 13, KGHD relaunched its dance music format under new management as "Club 87.7", including DJ Chris Cox as music director, and Las Vegas-based promoter Frankie Anobile as program director.

-On September 1, 2025, the station's call sign was changed to KLVG-LD.
+In October 2025, the station dropped the dance music format and flipped to contemporary Christian music via the K-Love network; the flip gives K-Love its third signal in the Las Vegas area, alongside 91.1 KVKL (which rimshots the north end of the city) and Spring Valley's K236BM (which rimshots the southeast of the city).
+The station's call sign was changed to KLVG-LD to reflect the new affiliation.